‘Who am I?’

-Man alone is is roof and crown of creation because he is endowed with an intellect, comprehends his present state of limitations, bondage, imperfections and incompleteness.
+Man is endowed with an intellect.
+Using it man can comprehend his present state of limitations, bondage, imperfections and incompleteness.
 He is naturally inclined to Free himself from them and realize Completeness or Intactness (Saabat Soorat – ‘ਸਾਬਤ ਸੂਰਤਿ’).

 Hence, ‘Who am I?’ is the most fundamental and natural inquiry for man for the Human mind is hardwired to realize its Mool (Source, original Nature or Jot Saroop).

 - ਇਸੁ ਗ੍ਰਿਹ ਮਹਿ ਕੋਈ ਜਾਗਤੁ ਰਹੈ ॥ ਸਾਬਤੁ ਵਸਤੁ ਓਹੁ ਅਪਨੀ ਲਹੈ ॥੧॥ ਰਹਾਉ ॥: A rare person remains Awake (Aware, Alert, Conscious-ਗਿਆਨ ਅਵਸਤਾ) in his (Inner) House.
 (Whosoever remains Awake within) remains Intact, (Complete, Whole, Undivided – Saabat…). ||1||Pause|| (182 sggs).

-However, without knowing the correct answer or if we are not given the right answer to the question, ‘Who am I?’, we take the risk to keep on creating new identities of ourselves, consequently going farther away from our True Identity.
+However, without knowing the correct answer to the question, ‘Who am I?’, we take the risk to keep on creating new identities of ourselves, consequently going farther away from our True Identity.